lawrencema415/devbook/README.md

 #### Commenting:
 As a user, I want to comment and like posts.
 1. I can enter unlimited comments on posts
-2. I can like a post multiple times
+2. I can like a post once only

 #### Profile page:
 As a user, I want to be able to see my info and edit it.
 1. All fields entered on the sign-up page are displayed on the profile page and I can edit them if I want to

-#### Adding users:
-Only an admin can add users.

 #### Milestones
 1. Set up repo on GitHub